 Ongoing IDA Data Collection

-The following surveys are part of a larger initiative that illustrates the value of thorough industry data and how important it is for IDA to continue developing organizational profiles for our industry.
-The IDA research committee and IDA research staff will continuously be compiling additional industry intelligence and place management organizational performance data.
+Surveys are part of a larger initiative that illustrates the value of thorough industry data and how important it is for IDA to continue developing organizational profiles for our industry.
+The IDA Research Committee and staff will continuously be compiling industry intelligence and place management organizational performance data.
 Stay tuned for new surveys.

 Public Safety Benchmarking: In 2015, IDA partnered with KPMG to understand leading practices on safety in places across the country.
 Eight place management districts provided valuable input, which are summarized in this document.
 The results show place management organizations participating in or even serving as the convener of partnerships with city or local police, local municipalities, social service organizations, or homelessness outreach professionals to enhance the security of a place.
 This is an initial step for benchmarking public safety practices within urban districts.